Listen To The Landscape

 But if designed with skill, they can be stunning.
 Free-form patios offer a sense of playfulness you don’t get in a square.
 They lend energy to the landscape.

 Designing organic shapes takes a lot of skill.
 Resist the urge to grab a napkin and start scribbling.
 While a curvy organic shape might not seem to follow any rules, it’s actually trickier to pull off.
-You’ll want a professional designer behind your plan.
+You’ll want a landscape design professional behind your patio project.

 Consider More Than One Shape